Mobile menu icon

 • Who can nominate: Current University staff members.

-Local Community: The Best Contribution to Society (Local Community) award recognises outstanding the achievement or contribution of an individual that has offered their time and energy to make a difference to the social and economic well-being of our local communities.
+The Best Contribution to Society (Local Community) award recognises an outstanding achievement or contribution of an individual that has offered their time and energy to make a difference to the social and economic well-being of our local communities.

 Nomination information